 Use a Tripod (or Prop) and the Timer Setting

 Use a mobile phone tripod, if possible.
 Or if anything, prop up your phone on something in the room, and set a timer, if possible, to avoid camera shake (which can create blurriness).

 If you have a smart watch, just click your phone’s camera button from your watch.

 For DSLR Cameras

 If you are shooting with a DSLR, be sure to switch your dial to manual mode.

-ISO – Now that you have those two settings, you can adjust your ISO depending on how much light you need.
-The higher your crank your ISO number, the more grainy your photo will look, but a higher ISO will let in more light and create a brighter photo.
+Now that you have those two settings, you can adjust your ISO depending on how much light you need.
+The higher you crank your ISO number, the more grainy your photo will look, but a higher ISO will let in more light and create a brighter photo.

-(If you only have a cell phone, you can get the VSCO app to use these settings on an iPhone or an Android too.
-It does cost about $20 per year, but there is a free trial you can use and just delete the app after you’ve taken your photos.)
+(If you only have a cell phone, you can get the Adobe Lightroom App to use these settings on an iPhone or an Android too.
+It’s totally free!)

 Because you’re shooting at a wide (low number) aperture, it will cause a blurry effect in your background and Christmas lights will have that dreamy, soft look.
 But that makes it even more important to make sure you’re focusing on your subjects’ faces so they appear sharp.